 If an employee suffers a work-related injury or health affliction that takes the employee off work, the employer is required to fill out an Accident Report giving the details and lodged with the Workers Compensation Scheme within 7 days from the accident.

-The Workers Compensation office is located in New Cascade Road next to the Telecom building, it is responsible for the:
+The Workers Compensation office is located in New Cascade Road next to the Telecom building and has a staff of two officers and is responsible for -

 Hours of Operation